bitsiam-crypto/thb-coin/verification/README.verification.txt

   2) Press the blue 'ENABLE THE GOOGLE SHEETS API' button.

-  3) Enter a project name (i.e. 'spreadsheet-verification') and product name (i.e 'centre-tokens') and download the credentials.json file.
+  3) Enter a project name (i.e. 'spreadsheet-verification') and product name (i.e 'thb-coin') and download the credentials.json file.

   4) Move your credentials.json file into the verification/GoogleSheets folder.